 Over 450 Currys PC World stores nationwide offering expert advice and product demonstrations, plus extended opening hours make shopping with us even easier.

 Its easy to shop online, with our largest range of products available to order for delivery to your home or local store, plus Reserve and Collect from your nearest store within an hour.

-Spread the cost of major purchases.
-A range of flexible credit options are available.
+Spread the cost of any major purchases with our range of flexible credit and leasing options.

 Peace of mind with our 21 day returns policy.
 Just return your product unopened, with your receipt and we'll exchange it for something more suitable or refund in full.